Dead or Alive 4: Plot

-The forces of Mugen Tenshin launches an assault on DOATEC's primary headquarters, the gigantic 999 meter Tri-tower buildings.
+The forces of Mugen Tenshin launches an assault on DOATEC's primary headquarters, the gigantic 999 meter (3,277-foot-tall) Tri-tower buildings.
 Other competitors such as Brad Wong, Jann Lee, Leifang, Zack, along with newcomers, Eliot and Kokoro, were also among the chaos during the assault.
 Hayate is approached by a luchadora named La Mariposa who reveals to him about her manipulation of him in coming to destroy DOATEC.
 Hayate thanks her, stating that she did him a favor, and he battles her to repay her.
 Hayate later comes across a vengeful Bayman, who vows to finish off Donovan for his betrayal to him.
 Hayate also states his reasons for wanting revenge on the mad scientist as well.
 Bayman warns Hayate not to interfere in his plan for revenge, but Hayate states that he can't let him fool things up while the ninjas proceed with their assault.
 La Mariposa comes across Helena and reveals to her about her involvement in DOATEC's Epsilon project before the second tournament and her reason for Hayate coming to DOATEC.
 La Mariposa angrily resents Donovan and wants to put an end to all of his motives.
 Helena reveals to her that stopping Alpha-152 from awakening is now impossible due to her shutdown mechanism being destroyed, and only one option is left to stop Alpha.
 Kasumi later confronts Helena, telling her to stop the war between DOATEC and the Mugen Tenshin.
 Helena refuses, stating that Hayate and the others will stop at nothing until DOATEC is destroyed, and she is willing do anything to stop Donovan and Alpha-152 from causing havoc in the world.
 Helena attempts to shoot Kasumi with a handgun but Kasumi is saved by Hayabusa.
 Helena later comes across Christie, who reveals that she was her mother's killer.
 Almost breaking down in sadness over her loss and now boiling with anger, Helena fights Christie.

-The ninjas' assault left the Tri-tower buildings in an inferno, and the buildings' auto-destruct sequence activated by Helena lead to the buildings' ultimate destruction.
+The ninjas' assault left the Tri-tower buildings in an inferno, and the buildings' auto-destruct sequence activated by Helena would lead to the buildings' ultimate destruction.
 While the ninjas continue their assault and Kasumi fights Alpha-152, Helena strolls through the burning buildings, reflecting on certain events of her life from childhood into adulthood, leading up to the current events.
 Helena decides to end her own life, committing suicide by going up to the Tri-tower Heliport between the three buildings and letting herself be consumed by the flames of the burning buildings as Kasumi and Ayane helplessly watch from afar.
-Suddenly, Zack came flying in with a chopper, saving her before the Tri-tower buildings collapsed to dust.
+Suddenly, Zack came flying in with a chopper, saving Helena before the Tri-tower buildings collapsed to dust.